Bais, Negros Oriental: Economy

+Sugar is the major commercial crop in the city.
 Bais is the largest producer of raw sugar in Negros Oriental.
 There are two sugar mills in the city.
 The Central Azucarera de Bais was established by Tabacalera of Spain in the early 1918 and is the oldest in the country.
-The other mill is URSUMCO (Universal Robina Sugar Milling Corporation) which was formerly known as UPSUMCO (United Planters Milling Corporation) and constructed in the mid-1970s by Marubeni Corporation of Japan as a project of Ignacio Montenegro (also of Spanish roots).
-An ethanol plant of the Universal Robina Corporation (URC) that produces bioethanol for the local market has recently been inaugurated.
+The other mill is URSUMCO (Universal Robina Sugar Milling Corporation) which was formerly known as UPSUMCO (United Planters Milling Corporation) and constructed in the mid-1970s by Marubeni Corporation of Japan as a project of Ignacio Longa Vicente (also of Spanish roots).
+An ethanol plant of the Universal Robina Corporation (URC) that produces bioethanol for the local market was inaugurated.

+The local economy is dominated by agricultural activities and output.
+Seventy-three percent of the city's total land area is devoted to agriculture.
+The existing urban area in the city covers only 109.12 hectares.
+About 36% of the city's agricultural land is planted in sugarcane, yielding 1.16 million gross kilograms annually for the domestic and foreign markets.